dwar42vo/basic-scanlator/README.md

 3. Translation Engine: google and deepl

-4. Mode: interactive (default), automatic, ocr-only, no-typeset, typeset-from-file and interactive-typeset-from-file
+4. Mode: automatic (default), interactive, ocr-only, no-typeset, typeset-from-file, interactive-typeset-from-file and typeset-from-all

 5. Optimizations: webtoon (default) and manga

 6. Image Format: jpg (default), png and webp

-    - Interactive: Requests user input for a number of things, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.

     - Automatic: Runs without any user input.
 Extracts raw text, translates and typesets results.

+    - Interactive: Requests user input for a number of things, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.

     - OCR only: Only extracts raw text to a file named rawtext.txt.